Terms and queries about investing

 Under New Zealand law, issuers, managers and promoters of registered Managed Investment Schemes (MIS Schemes) must hold a license to do so.
 Forest Enterprises Limited is licensed under the Financial Markets Conduct Act 2013 to manage Managed Investment Schemes (excluding managed funds) which are primarily invested in forestry assets.
 We have met (and are required to continue to [...]

 With many of our forest investments approaching harvesting age, this question is naturally on the minds of our investors because it is an indication of when to expect investment returns.
-Until a forest's indicative Harvest Plan is confirm with the investors, the harvest dates reported each year in the Investment's annual Financial Statements will reflect the harvest dates [...]
+Until a forest's indicative Harvest Plan is confirmed with the investors, the harvest dates reported each year in the investment's annual Financial Report will reflect the harvest dates [...]

 Of the 61 forestry investments managed by Forest Enterprises, 49 are Managed Investment Schemes (MIS), registered under the Financial Markets Conduct Act 2013 and regulated by the Financial Markets Authority.
 Forest Enterprises Limited is licensed under the Financial Markets Conduct Act 2013 to manage Managed Investment Schemes (excluding managed funds) which are primarily invested in forestry [...]

 Yes, you can do both.
 Being able to liquidate or transfer shares prior to harvest is a key feature of a Forest Enterprises investment.
 We have facilitated the sale of established Forest Enterprises investments for many years and never failed to find a buyer for an investment at a price acceptable to both buyer and seller.
 If you are considering [...]